-For information on the dosage of Synthroid, including its form, strengths, and how to take the drug, keep reading.
-For a comprehensive look at Synthroid, including details about its uses, see this article.
+Keep reading for specific information about the dosage of Synthroid, including its strengths and how to take the medication.
+For a comprehensive look at Synthroid, see this article.

 Synthroid is approved to treat hypothyroidism and a type of thyroid cancer.
 Below is important information about Synthroid dosage for these uses.